andrewgcx71/cs61b-sp18/3.Projects/proj2/README.md

 Game Heads up Display (Top left Corner).

-Display base on x & y coordinators of mouse cursor.
+Return the game information base on where your mouse is pointing at.

 | Tile  | Represents |
 | ------------- | ------------- |